 3. Purchase or gather new items to fulfill a portion of the wish list, or you can choose to fulfill the entire wish list.

-*Please note that due to increased interest in supporting the work of the IRC in Salt Lake City, some sponsors may be placed on a waitlist or asked to provide general, high-need items.
-Confirmation of your sponsorship will be sent no later than Wednesday, November 23rd.
+*Please note that due to increased interest in supporting the work of the IRC in Salt Lake City, some sponsors who sign up after November 10th may be placed on a wait list to be paired with a family.
+Sponsors who are on a waitlist will be notified by November 21st.

 If you have any questions, kindly feel free to reach out by email at [email protected].